blinkmobile/blinkmrc.js/README.md

 If found, parse it as JSON and return the Object.
 If not found:

-- home: return a new Object
+- userConfig: return a new Object

-- project: reject with an Error
+- projectConfig: reject with an Error

 #### `update (updater: UpdaterFunction) => Promise[Object]`